Shippable/admiral/releaseNotes/master.md

 - **Better handling of circular dependencies in YML builder**: The YML builder would fail silently with a console error if the imported YML contained any circular dependencies.
 It now shows a proper error.
   - [Support#4584](https://github.com/Shippable/support/issues/4584)
 - **Improve validation on creating subscription integration**: The add subscription integration page previously did not show any error if you click on save without filling the required fields and failed with just a console error.
 This has been fixed by disabling save button when required fields are not filled.
-- **Fixes custom dashboard bugs related filtering of jobs within job tab**: The custom dashboard page previously was showing all jobs in jobs tab for latest status and then filtering it and updating the veiw.
-This has been fixed, now user will see filtered jobs in job tab on-load.
+- **Fixes filtering of jobs in custom dashboard**: On refreshing custom dashboard page, the view was behaving abruptly showing all the jobs in the first go, however the jobs were filtered correctly after few seconds.
+This bug has been fixed.

 ## Custom Nodes